-Any directorship in public companies and listed issuers

-None of the Key Senior Management hold any directorship in public companies and listed issuers.
+Any directorship in public companies and listed issuers None of the Key Senior Management hold any directorship in public companies and listed issuers.

-Family relationship with any director and/or major shareholder
+Family relationship with any director and / or major shareholder

-None of the Key Senior Management have any family relationship with the Directors and/or major shareholders of ACME Holdings Berhad.
+Save for Ugene Ooi-U Jin who is the son of Ooi Soon Hong, none of the Key Senior Management have any family relationship with the Directors and / or major shareholders of ACME Holdings Berhad.